-Drive-by shooting at federal courthouse in Phoenix wounds 1
+Drive-by shooting at US courthouse in Phoenix wounds 1

-PHOENIX (AP) — A security officer was wounded in a drive-by shooting Tuesday outside the federal courthouse in downtown Phoenix, authorities said.
+PHOENIX (AP) — A court security officer was wounded in a drive-by shooting Tuesday outside the federal courthouse in downtown Phoenix, authorities said.

-City police said the security officer was taken to a hospital with injuries not believed to be life-threatening.
+City police said the officer was taken to a hospital with injuries not believed to be life-threatening.

 Police also released a photo of a silver sedan that was spotted leaving the area of the courthouse.